CircArgs/resume/resume.md

 - [linkedin.com/in/nicholas-ouellet](https://www.linkedin.com/in/nicholas-ouellet)
 - Hartford, CT

-Data Scientist and Developer focused on Python for Machine Learning and Deep Learning and Javascript for Web Development and Rust.
+Data Scientist and Developer focused on AI and Web Development.

 ## Experience